 Clare, townland or county?
 Or just a red-herring?

 We spent an enormous amount of time exploring records for County Clare and came up empty every time.
 Just recently, I came across a similar family story from another Doran researcher.
 They too found no evidence to support their family story that their Dorans came from County Clare.
-However, that is a coincidence having two Doran families with the same (unproven) story.
+However, that is a coincidence having two Doran families, who don’t know each other, with the same (unproven) story.
 And now (2025) I just read that a Doran male’s yDNA test on FamilyTreeDNA points to County Clare.
 So maybe it is true after all?

 Or were our Doran ancestors from some place else?

-We have two interesting lines of Doran descendants whose ancestor was born circa 1725 – 1735 in Ireland who match us on various DNA programs.
+We have two interesting lines of Doran descendants whose Doran ancestor was born circa 1725 – 1735 in Ireland who match us on various DNA tests.

-One line is a match to the descendants of a James (aka Jacob) Doran, who was born in Ireland (place unknown) circa 1725.
+One line has a Y-DNA match to the descendants of a James (aka Jacob) Doran, who was born in Ireland (place unknown) circa 1725.
 He was convicted in Belfast of some petty crime and exiled to America.
 His departure from Belfast was documented in writing (along with many others) by the British government.
-James Doran, fought on the American side in the Revolutionary War.
+James Doran fought on the American side in the Revolutionary War.
 While he first appears to have lived in Pennsylvania, he was rewarded for his service with a land grant in western Virginia.
 His life (marriage, children, military service, property deeds, etc.) is well documented.
 He was one of the early settlers of Augusta County, Virginia.
+Unfortunately, probably stemming from the Latin version of the name James being Jacob, his descendants have conferred Dutch heritage on him, changing his name to Jacob Van Doran, an immigrant from the Netherlands.
+His descendant’s Y-DNA test shows him to be of Irish descent.

-Our family has another DNA match with descendants of a James Doran who was born in County Donegal around 1735.
+Our family has quite a few DNA matches with descendants of a James Doran who was born in County Donegal around 1735.
 He was supposedly the son of an Earl.
 He married a Margaret Gordon in 1759 in Ireland.
 They were the parents of at least 3 sons and 3 daughters.
-He first lived in Maryland emigration.
+He first lived in Maryland after his emigration.
 He died on 17 December 1799, in Abingdon, Washington, Virginia, at the age of 64.
+With the newest Ancestry origins theories I now supposedly have genetic ties to County Donegal.
+More likely Ancestry.com is using the trees of DNA matches who have included County Donegal ancestors in their trees.
+The more Ancestry “updates” its reference base, the less I believe them.

-Our own earliest documented Doran ancestor was Bernard Doran who was born (based on the age birth year of his first known child) circa 1800.
-He and his partner Ann “Nancy” Smith were probably not married but lived together as such.
-No marriage record has been found and multiple baptism records of their children indicate they were not married.
-Their first child, Maria Doran, was born in Shankill County Armagh and baptized in 1823 at the Dromore Parish Roman Catholic Church.
-A fairly long gap occurs between her baptism and the next child, Ellen, born in Lurgan in 1829.
+Our earliest documented Doran ancestor was Bernard Doran who was born (based on the age birth year of his first known child) circa 1800.
+He and his partner Ann “Nancy” Smith appear to have been quite okay with not being married for the longest time, if ever.
+Child after child was baptized with the notation “illegitimate”.
+Their first child, Maria Doran, was baptized in Shankill County Armagh (no, I do not mean Shankill, Belfast) in 1823 at the Dromore Parish Roman Catholic Church.
+A fairly long gap occurs between her baptism and the next child, Ellen, baptized in Lurgan in 1829.
+So, was Bernard in jail?
+Was he working in Belfast or somewhere else?
+Was he in the military?
+Or were there children who perished before baptism?
 I can’t speculate on what caused that gap, but after Ellen was born their other children were born in fairly close succession.

 Three Doran lines from Counties Armagh and Down who moved to Belfast

-I have found three Doran lines who were born in Counties Armagh and Down in the early to mid 1800s and later lived in Belfast, often in the same neighborhoods?
+I have found three Doran lines who were born in Counties Armagh and Down in the early to mid 1800s and later lived in Belfast, often in the same neighborhoods as ours.
 Are they related?
 Or did they live in these neighborhoods for the same practical reason – low rent and proximity to the mills?

 Several other Doran families lived in Belfast at the time, and while I have researched some of them, my focus here is on the three family lines who came from County Armagh.